reactjs/react.dev/content/docs/reference-react-component.md

 > Note:
 >
-> It is not recommended to use this lifecycle in the new code.
-Using this lifecycle method often leads to bugs and inconsistencies, and for that reason it is going to be deprecated in the future.
+> Using this lifecycle method often leads to bugs and inconsistencies, and for that reason it is going to be deprecated in the future.
 >
-> If you need to perform a side effect (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.
+> If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.
 >
 > For other use cases, [follow the recommendations in this blog post about derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html).
 >
-> If you used `componentWillReceiveProps` for re-computing some data only when a prop changes, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
+> If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
 >
-> If you used `componentWillReceiveProps` to "mirror" a prop in the state, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
+> If you used `componentWillReceiveProps` to **"mirror" a prop in the state**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
 Both of these solutions are simpler and lead to less bugs.
 >
 > In very rare cases, you might want to use the [`getDerivedStateFromProps`](#static-getderivedstatefromprops) lifecycle as a last resort.